Water Damage in Los Angeles

 Technicians begin water extraction using powerful, truck-mounted equipment.
 If sewage is present, all affected areas are decontaminated.
 Specialized drying equipment, such as dehumidifiers and air movers, are used to speed the process.
 Drying is especially important, as it helps prevent mold growth which might cause further damage.
 Our team will carefully monitor progress and record moisture levels until Equilibrium Moisture Content (EMC) has been reached.

-3. Repairs, Sanitization, Deodorization
+3. Repairs and Deodorization

 4. Cleaning and Put Back